190n/gnuplot-bitmap/README.md

     -a alpha_threshold: (default 128) pixels with alpha values below this are not plotted, no matter their grayscale value.
 0-255.

+    -r max_dim:         if input image is larger than dim on one dimension, resize it to fit within a dim x dim square, preserving aspect ratio.

     -I:                 plot pixels above threshold instead of below.
     -d:                 output a data file instead of plotting anything. outfile is not